What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 • Cons: Can be slower due to encryption overhead.

-• SOCKS Proxy: A SOCKS proxy changes your IP address but does not encrypt your traffic.
+• SOCKS proxy: A SOCKS proxy changes your IP address but does not encrypt your traffic.
 If you are on public Wi-Fi and use a SOCKS proxy, a hacker can still theoretically see what you are doing, even if your IP is hidden.

 • Pros: Faster speeds, great for specific apps (like torrent clients).